kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   `PodCheckpoint` status itself.
-The kubelet's `system:node` role grants `update`/`patch` on `podcheckpoints/status` (the Node authorizer permits the write via this rule), and the `NodeRestriction` admission plugin scopes it: it allows the write only when the checkpoint's source Pod (`spec.sourcePodName`) is bound to the requesting node, reusing the same node↔Pod relationship that already limits a kubelet to writing its own Pods' status.
+The kubelet's `system:node` role grants `update`/`patch` on `podcheckpoints/status` (the Node authorizer permits the write via this rule), and the `NodeRestriction` admission plugin scopes it: it allows the write only when the checkpoint's source Pod (`spec.sourcePod.name`) is bound to the requesting node, reusing the same node↔Pod relationship that already limits a kubelet to writing its own Pods' status.
 A kubelet therefore cannot finalize a checkpoint for a Pod it does not run.
 See [Privilege model](#privilege-model).